 What does the Wedgwood Community Council do?

 The Wedgwood Community Council (WCC) was created by activists in 1987 when the Department of Neighborhoods encouraged grass-roots organizing.
 The WCC is still very much alive today, and is not planning to dissolve.
 The volunteers of the WCC advocate for neighborhood issues, interacting directly with City Councilmembers Rob Johnson (District 4) and Debora Juarez (District 5) as well as City departments for streets, utilities and many other concerns.

 The WCC interacts with City programs such as Safe Routes to Schools, a division of the Seattle Department of Transportation.
 In recent years the WCC has been successful in applying for street funding such as the sidewalks to be completed around Wedgwood School on NE 85th Street and a sidewalk along NE 95th Street.
 Both projects were completed in 2017.

 A project which is not yet complete is for a pocket park in Wedgwood at NE 86th Street.
 The WCC has been working on this request for eight years.
 The Seattle Parks Department finally acquired the site in 2013 and we are now waiting for development funds.
 In the meantime, the WCC applied for and received a small grant to create the Picnic Place, a usable public space for the neighborhood to enjoy.
 These are just some of the recent initiatives of the Wedgwood Community Council, a volunteer neighborhood advocacy organization.

-The WCC also organizes fun neighborhood activities such as the Community Picnic in September 2016.
+The WCC also organizes fun neighborhood activities such as the Community Picnic first held in September 2016 and repeated in 2017.
 Wedgwoodians were invited to come out for food, music, childrens activities and getting to know neighbors.
 At the Picnic, Wedgwoodians could meet WCC volunteers, ask questions about neighborhood issues and hear about ongoing advocacy efforts.
-The activity was so successful that it is being repeated in September 2017.
+The activity was so successful that in September 2017, two City Councilmembers wanted to “have a table” to be present at the event.

 Another long-time organizing activity of the Wedgwood Community Council is the annual trick-or-treat in the business district.
 Volunteers distribute flyers to businesses to organize the day and time, and serve as crossing guards during the event.